steveblue/ngus/README.md

 ```

-* NOTE: Angus is still very early in development and is not ready for a Production environment.
+* NOTE: ngus is still very early in development and is not ready for a Production environment.

-###Angus Needs Your Help!
+###ngus Needs Your Help!

-Angus needs the help of the Famo.us and Angular 2 Developer Communities to really take off and be an invaluable next-gen tool for Web Developers.
+ngus needs the help of the Famo.us and Angular 2 Developer Communities to really take off and be an invaluable next-gen tool for Web Developers.

-Angus still has a long way to go before it is ready for a Production environment.
+ngus still has a long way to go before it is ready for a Production environment.
 If you are interested in contributing to the project and helping to build out Angular 2 Components that interface with the Famo.us Engine, please contact steveblue at gmail dot com.

 ###Getting Started

 Fork the repo and then clone it.

 Angular 2 Components can either be written in ES5, ES6 or Typescript syntax.
-It seems like the Angular 2 Community has put full steam support behind Typescript since ng-conf so I have chosen to use it in development of Angus.
+It seems like the Angular 2 Community has put full steam support behind Typescript since ng-conf so I have chosen to use it in development of ngus.
 Currently, LiveServer is used for development.

 ```
 npm install -g typescript